 Nasal discharge often signals irritation somewhere along the respiratory tract, and understanding what’s causing it can help you respond appropriately.

-We outline the common causes of white nasal mucus in dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of white nasal mucus in dogs, what you can do, and when to seek veterinary care.

 Dog White Mucus Nose: Why It Happens